-Instruction : 3 hours per week

-Duration of SEE : 3 Hours

-SEE : 70 Marks

-CIE : 30 Marks

-Credits : 00
+Instruction: 3periods per week CIE: 30 marks Credits: 00 Duration of SEE: 3 hours SEE: 70 marks

-- 1. To get a working knowledge in illustrious Sanskrit, the scientific language in the world - 2.
-To learn Sanskrit to improve brain functioning and enhancing the memory power - 3.
-To learn Sanskrit to develop the logic in mathematics, science & other subjects - 4.
-The engineering scholars equipped with Sanskrit will be able to explore the huge knowledge from ancient Indian literature
+- To get a working knowledge in illustrious Sanskrit, the scientific language in the world. - To learn Sanskrit to improve brain functioning and enhancing the memory power. - To learn Sanskrit to develop the logic in mathematics, science & other subjects. - The engineering scholars equipped with Sanskrit will be able to explore the huge knowledge from ancient Indian literature.

 - 1. Understand basic Sanskrit language - 2.
 Understand ancient Sanskrit literature about science & technology - 3.
-Develop logic in students, Sanskrit being a logical language
+Develop logic in students, Sanskritbeing a logical language